 The cycleway aims to provide:

-- a safe environment for pedestrians and cyclists
+- a safer environment for cyclists

-- a reduction of injuries
+- a reduction in injuries involving cyclists

-- attractive facilities for new users
+- attractive and safe facilities for new and less confident users

-- improved connectivity between key destinations
+- improved connectivity between key destinations for cyclists

 Where are we at?